Gary Connolly: International career

 Gary Connolly made his international rugby league début for Great Britain against the touring Papua New Guinea team on 9 November 1991 at Central Park in Wigan.
 Connolly played from the bench as the Lions defeated the Kumuls 56–4.

 He was later selected to go on the 1992 Great Britain Lions tour of Australia and New Zealand where he played from the bench in the final two Ashes Tests against Australia before moving to the centres for the tests against New Zealand.
 Later that year he was selected to play in the centres for Great Britain in their 6–10 defeat by Australia in the 1992 Rugby League World Cup Final at Wembley.

 Connolly was selected to play for England in their 1995 World Cup campaign, but missed most of the tournament after contracting pneumonia.
 He recovered in time to be selected for the World Cup final at Wembley, though England would go down to defending champions Australia 8–16.

 Connolly played a one-off international for a 'Rest of the World' team in their 8–28 loss against the Australian Rugby League's Kangaroos in mid-1997.

 In 1998, he was called up by Ireland.

-Connolly was regarded as one of the premier British centres of his generation and appeared 31 times for the national side excelling in the defensive side of the game, although his try scoring record was very modest at this level.
 He scored his only try for Great Britain during the second Test of the 2003 Ashes Series, his 31st and final cap.